Auction rules – meetings

 Buyer’s Settlement and Collection of Lots

-A 10.1 Buyers must settle their account in full at the end of each auction.
-Accounts may be settled by cash or by cheque made payable to BML&BS.
-Buyers are responsible for the collection of any Lot purchased.
+A 10.1 Buyers present at the Auction must settle their account in full at the end of each Auction.
+Accounts may be settled by cash or by cheque made payable to BML&BS or by electronic funds transfer to the Society.
+Buyers present at the Auction are responsible for the collection of any Lot purchased.
+Buyers who are not present at the Auction will be invoiced by email or letter and shall settle their invoice in full before any Lots can be despatched to them.
+All payments shall be made in GBP (GB Pounds).

 Payout and Commission

 A 11.1 Whether a Lot is sold, unsold, or withdrawn, a commission of the greater of £1 or 15% of the sum realised shall be deducted by the Society from any monies due to the Seller after payment has been received from the Buyer.
 If the Seller has placed a reserve price on any Lot and the Lot is unsold because of not reaching the reserve, the commission payable will be 15% of the reserve price.
-Payment shall be by cash or cheque at the discretion of the Society.
+Payment shall be made in GBP (GB Pounds).
 Monies not collected before the end of the meeting shall be forwarded at the convenience of the Society and at the expense of the Seller.

 A 11.2 Any Lot that remains uncollected at the end of the event shall be dealt with at the expense of the Buyer.